 4. Meet on campus and potentially site visits with community partners

 5. Maintain professionalism in all aspects of work

-In addition to the Health Science core curriculum, students choosing a concentration in public health, health policy, or no concentration will need to complete additional courses to satisfy the Health Science major requirements.
+In addition to the Public Health core curriculum, students choosing a concentration in public health, health policy, or general health sciences concentration will need to complete additional courses to satisfy major requirements for the Department of Public Health.